Armaan1005/MovieMate/README.md

 ### Deploy to Railway

-1. Connect your GitHub repository
+1. Connect your GitHub repository at [Railway](https://railway.app)
-2. Add environment variables
+2. Add environment variables in the dashboard
 3. Railway will auto-detect and deploy

 ### Deploy to VPS